 - Post-traumatic stress disorder

-If you’ve been injured in a car crash, consulting with a seasoned car accident attorney could help you receive the compensation you need to cover the costs of medical care and lost wages.
-A skilled car accident attorney acts as your liaison and deals with insurance companies and adjusters, increasing your chances of a fair settlement.
+If you’ve been injured in a car crash, consulting with a seasoned accident attorney could help you receive the compensation you need to cover the costs of medical care and lost wages.
+A skilled car wreck attorney acts as your liaison and deals with insurance companies and adjusters, increasing your chances of a fair settlement.

 Determining Fault and Liability After a Car Accident